Pediatric Avoidant/Restrictive Food Intake Disorder (ARFID)

 Having trouble focusing in school

+The assessment helps us see if your child has a physical problem that contributes to their eating habits.
 For example, some children have jaw muscles that aren’t strong enough to chew well.
 Others may have problems swallowing.
-These problems may be causing or contributing to their eating problems.
-In those cases, we’ll connect you to the right specialist who can help, like an occupational therapist (OT), speech therapist or gastroenterologist.
+In those cases, we’ll connect you to a specialist who can help, like an occupational therapist, speech therapist or gastroenterologist.

 We’ll also ask questions about your child’s behavior and eating habits.
-This helps us get a full picture of just how much your child’s picky eating affects their health and well-being.
+This helps us get a full picture of just how much your child’s selective eating disorder affects their health and well/being.

 Many parents think, “I must have caused this to happen.”
-But you are not the cause and you can be part of the solution.
+But you are not the cause.

 ARFID often starts in young children and can have one or more of these causes: